coscotuff/Airstrike_RPC/README.md

 ./game_single_device.sh
 ```

-2) If you wish to run the two device version of the game, where the server is on one machine and the players (both teams) are on another machine, then:
+2) If you wish to run the two-device version of the game where the server is on one machine and the players (both teams) are on another machine, then:
-   - Find out the ip address (ipv4) of the machine running the server using a command like ```ip a```.
+   - Find out the IP address (ipv4) of the machine running the server using a command like ```ip a```.
 Set the shell script variable ```IP``` in the soldier .sh file to be that IP address.
-   - On the machine that is running the server, change your present working directory to that of where this file exists and run:
+   - On the machine that is running the server, change your present working directory to that where this file exists and run:
 ```
-sudo chmod +x game_two_devices_server.sh ./game_two_devices_server.sh
+sudo chmod +x game_multi_devices_server.sh ./game_multi_devices_server.sh
 ```
   - On the machine that is running the players, change your present working directory to that of where this file exists and run:
 ```